Derpy-Leggies/OnlyLegs/README.md

 ## Features
  - [x] Easy uploading and managing of a gallery of images
- - [x] Multi user support, helping you manage a whole group of photographers
+ - [x] Multi-user support, helping you manage a whole group of photographers
  - [x] Image groups, helping you sort your favourite memories
  - [x] Custom CSS support
  - [ ] Password locked images/image groups, helping you share photos only to those who you want to